ejrgilbert/splicer/docs/splice-config.md

 a warning (no bytes to fingerprint) and the WAC carries a `/path/to/comp.wasm` placeholder you'd have to substitute by hand before any external `wac compose` run could resolve it.

+Splicer distinguishes the two `path` shapes at materialize time: a `.wasm` file flows through the existing tier-1/2 pipeline; a directory containing a `manifest.toml` is treated as a tier-3/4 strategy crate root and runs the codegen + cargo build described in [tier-3][t3] and [tier-4][t4].

+[t3]: ./tiers/tier-3.md#user-form-byo-strategy-crate
+[t4]: ./tiers/tier-4.md

 ### Builtin middleware